pulumi/actions/README.md

   `true`.
 This is in an effort to reduce verbosity - if you want to have a comment per PR run, please ensure that you set this to `false`.

+- `pr-number` - (optional) The number of the pull request in which to create a comment.

 - `diff` - (optional) Display operation as a rich diff showing the overall change